franvozzi/challenge-modak/README.md

 ### Expected Output

 ```
-sending message to user user
-sending message to user user
+=== Notification Service Demo ===
+Testing rate limiting with multiple rules
+✓ Status 1 sent to user1
+✓ Status 2 sent to user1
+✗ Rate limit exceeded for user user1 and type status
+✓ News 1 sent to user1
-Rate limit exceeded for user user and type news
+✗ Rate limit exceeded for user user1 and type news
-sending message to user another user
-sending message to user user
+✓ Marketing 1 sent to user1
+✓ Marketing 2 sent to user1
+✓ Marketing 3 sent to user1
+✗ Rate limit exceeded for user user1 and type marketing
+✓ Status 1 sent to user2
+=== Demo Complete ===
 ```

 ## Testing